-Your product feed will be the most important factor in your success with Google Shopping.
+Your product feed optimization will be the most important factor in your success with Google Shopping.

 Google Shopping uses your product information as they decide where to place your ads.
 This means that your product feed can’t just be accurate, it also needs to be full of clear and useful information for your customers.